 - profits lost

-are all admissible at the hearing.15 If the victim doesn’t have this type of documentary evidence, he/she can simply explain what he/she believes were his/her losses.
-If the defendant disputes this amount, it is he/she who then has the burden of proving that the requested amount is inappropriate, perhaps by obtaining his/her own estimates.16 The defendant always has the right to challenge the amount ordered.17
+are all admissible at the hearing.15 If the victim doesn’t have this type of documentary evidence, he/she can simply explain what he/she believes were his/her losses through a victim impact statement.
+If the defendant disputes this amount, it is he/she who then has the burden of proving that the requested amount is inappropriate, perhaps by obtaining his/her own estimates.16 The defendant always has the right to challenge the amount ordered for reimbursement.17

 After determining how much victim restitution or compensation a defendant will be required to pay, that payment becomes a part of the defendant’s probation sentence.
 Depending on the circumstances, the judge will either